Diffusion Models Generate Images Like Painters: an Analytical Theory of Outline First, Details Later: Derivation of rotational dynamics

-Although we derived this formula by assuming a single Gaussian mode, its form does not actually depend on the details of the nearest mode.
-In the landscape picture, although the mean and variance of the nearest mode regularly change in a discontinuous way, the form of our rotation equation should stay the same.
+Although we derived this formula by assuming a single Gaussian mode, its form does not actually depend on any properties of the mode.
+This suggests that, as long as the score function landscape looks \textit{locally} Gaussian, the formula may still be applicable.
+For example, suppose the learned image distribution is a Gaussian mixture.
+Even though the mean and the covariance of the nearest mode---the one which we expect to dominate the score function---may regularly change throughout reverse diffusion, even in a discontinuous way, the rotation equation should stay the same.